-Wise Property Solutions is a property management company which is the region’s leader in community association management.
-The only certified and licensed condominium association management and HOA management company with offices in Knoxville and the Tri- Cities, serving the Mountain South.
+Wise Property Solutions is a property management company which is the region’s leader in community association management- the only certified and accredited condominium association management and HOA management company with offices in Knoxville and the Tri- Cities, serving the Mountain South.
 At Wise Property Solutions, we are contributing to our client communities through our commitment to the industry’s best practices and ongoing professional development.
 Our team of highly trained property managers strives for an efficient, problem-free community with 100% Satisfaction Guaranteed.

 Devoted exclusively to the management of community associations, our homeowners association and condominium managers understand the unique needs of each community.
 We are proud of both our growth and reputation for offering an unparalleled level of professional service.
 Our services equip and empower board members to effectively lead their associations.

 “...By aligning our association with Wise Property Solutions we are allowing a professional organization with proper training, systems and knowledge to streamline our efforts...saving us time and money...giving more prompt service to homeowners,”

 Homeowners all have expectations of their community association’s landscaper.
 The problems begin when expectations aren’t met.
 Managing those expectations is a key contributor to a successful and mutually beneficial long-term relationship.

 For many homeowners’ associations, landscape maintenance is the single largest line item in the budget.
 Landscape maintenance is also often the service that homeowners quickly identify as a benefit of paying their HOA assessments and living in the community.
 So let’s first acknowledge that homeowners having expectations is justified.
 The key is managing and communicating appropriate expectations.